Skip to content

 Smart TV

-It runs as a web app inside LG's webOS and Samsung's Tizen browsers, which are constrained environments.
+In progress.
+A visible focus ring moves between elements with the arrow keys, running as a web app inside LG's webOS and Samsung's Tizen browsers.
 Screenshots coming soon.

 How I built it this fast